Hendrix-CS/csci150/index.md

 - Schedule an office hours appointment with an instructor.
-- You must bring the quiz and **completed homework assignment** from the corresponding module with your to the office hours appointment.
+- You must bring the quiz and **completed homework assignment** from the corresponding module with you to the office hours appointment.
 - After going over the quiz and homework, if the instructor is satisfied that your understanding has improved, you may retake a different version of the same quiz.